spraakbanken/sparv-pipeline/docs/user_manual.md

 examples of config files you can download the [example corpora][3].

-A minimal config file contains a corpus ID, information about which XML element is regarded the document element (**TODO**: what if the input is not XML?) and a list of (automatic) annotations you want to be included in the output.
+A minimal config file contains a corpus ID, information about which XML element is regarded the document element (**Note:** if your input documents are plain text each document will be regarded as a document element) and a list of (automatic) annotations you want to be included in the output.
 Here is an example of a small config file:
 ```yaml
 metadata:
     # Corpus ID (Machine name, only lower case ASCII letters (a-z) and "-" allowed.
 No white spaces.)